 The study by Chadwick et al. (2002) did not differentiate between the responses from SCSWs and those of family carers but did establish the practices being undertaken by SCSWs through the form of observations.
 However, there was no follow up to determine whether information and skills had been retained in staff practices.
 The study by Sterrick & Foley (1999) was a small scale piece of research aiming at with the evaluation of an educational intervention comprising of 161 evaluation questionnaires, which focused specifically on how participants found the course rather than on the skills and knowledge administering the intervention to service users.
 Donley et al. (2011) had a sample of 117 SCSWs (response rate of 46.8%) and also conducted 6 semi-structured interviews with those survey respondents who volunteered to be interviews.
 However, the study only focused on perceptions and knowledge and not on education or practices specifically and so cannot inform the understanding of how specific education can enhance (or not) SCSWs skills.

-Ethical Issues with the Included Studies
+Ethical Approval with the Included Studies

 All research studies have ethical implications and consideration must be given to these (Social Research Association 2009, Lewis 2008).
-Within the five studies, only two made any method of ethical considerations, Imaiso & Yamauchi (2009) and Tredinnick & Cocks (2013) both stated that they were in receipt of ethical approval from their university institution, but did not specifically mention how consent was obtained from the participants.
-Donley et al. (2011), Chadwick et al. (2002) and Sterrick & Foley (1999) made no mention of any ethical considerations or the consent process.
+Within the five studies, two made any mention of ethical considerations.
+Imaiso & Yamauchi (2009) and Tredinnick & Cocks (2013) both stated that they were in receipt of ethical approval from their university institution, but did not specifically mention how consent was obtained from the participants.
+Donley et al. (2011), Chadwick et al. (2002) and Sterrick & Foley (1999) made no mention of ethical considerations or consent.
+However, these the journals may not have had specific guidelines around discussing ethics and this could explain the omission of this information.

 Discussion